 There are several ways that you can help Home-Start Guildford in a voluntary capacity:

-- by supporting a family as a home-visiting volunteer – our next Volunteer Training Course will start on 21st February, 2018.
+- by supporting a family as a home-visiting volunteer – our next Volunteer Training Course will start in September 2018.

 - by joining the Trustee Board

 - by helping in our Family Group